Communicator:

 How did the physical environment affect the development of civilizations?

 There are many different ways that the physical environment affected the development of civilizations.
 First of all, it affected where the civilizations were located.
 All of the great civilizations that developed over time have been located near sources of water.
 This can include lakes, oceans, and rivers.
 Where there is water, there are plants, animals, mud, a source of drinking water, a place to get clean, a possible trade route, and much more.
 You will notice that there aren't very many, if at all, civilizations that turned out well that developed in complete deserts without any body of water whatsoever.
+Secondly, where the civilization is located is a big factor in developing a civilization.
+This can help shape the religion, the tools people use, the houses they live in, the stories they tell, the food the eat, and much more.
+For example, if you live in a forest, you might eat deer, hunt mountain lion, and have a tree god, whereas if you live in a flat, grassy plain, you might have a god of the sky, hunt and eat smaller animals such as mice and gophers, and weave baskets out of long grass.
+Each biome requires humans to use different tools and develop different skills, and that can shape the whole life of a civilization.

 Also, the climate of a particular region can change the way the people living there live.
 If they live in a very hot and dry place, they will be more likely to have a powerful sun god, whereas if they live in a very wet place, they may have a very powerful water or rain god.
 If people live in a very warm area, the clothing they wear will be different than if they live in a colder place.
 This could affect the animals they hunt (for skins fur used for clothing), and how they make their clothes.